OnlineSportsBetting

 Betslip Breakdown

 Any betting-odds calculator worth its salt will not only convert different lines, but it will tell you how much you stand to win based on how much you wager.
 Time for another hypothetical.
-You've decided to parse recently updated NBA Odds and want to bet on the Los Angeles Lakers to win the next title.
-The problem is, everything is listed in American odds and you're used to decimal or implied odds, so you have no idea how far your $500 will go on the Lakers' +750 championship line.
-That's when you can punch the information into the betting odds calculator, and it will output something like this:
+Let’s say you’re checking the latest NBA futures and see a team listed at +750 to win the championship.
+You want to wager $500, but the odds are only shown in American format and you’re more comfortable with decimal or implied odds.
+That’s when you can plug the information into a betting odds calculator, which will instantly convert the line and show you your potential return.

 • American Odds: +750